Saddam Hi Tenang

-Saddam Hi Tenang, sometimes written as Saddam Tenang (born 2 February 1994) is an Indonesian professional footballer who plays as a left-back for Championship club PSMS Medan.
+Saddam Hi Tenang, sometimes written as Saddam Tenang (born 2 February 1994) is an Indonesian professional footballer who plays as a left-back.
 Previously, he played for several Indonesian first-tier league clubs.

 Club career

 Youth

 He began his youth football career at Aceh United, before joining Persebaya in 2011, also for the youth team.

 Arema Indonesia

 In February 2012, he was loaned out to Arema Indonesia (later Arema F.C.) and established himself as regular during 2011-12 Indonesian Premier League, and played in several big matches, such as when Arema Indonesia played Bontang F.C. and Malang Derby versus Persema Malang.
 During a Piala Indonesia game, when Arema played PSM Makasar, he received a red card.

 Pelita Bandung Raya

 In 2014, he signed for Pelita Bandung Raya (later the club changed its name to Madura United) to play in Indonesian Super League.
 He helped Pelita Bandung Raya reach the semifinal of 2014 Indonesia Super League.
 However, in the next season, he had a hard time, due to his injury and high competition.